 - All staff, residents, and persons entering the facility will continue to be screened.
-Staff or residents with symptoms or signs of COVID-19, must be tested immediately, whether or not they have been vaccinated.
+Staff or residents with symptoms or signs of COVID-19 will not be permitted entry and must be tested immediately, whether or not they have been vaccinated.

-- We will not deny entry based on either vaccination or testing status, but we are requesting your cooperation in either providing vaccination or negative PCR test evidence or taking a POC test if requested, in an effort to ensure the safety of our residents and staff.
+- We will not deny entry based on either vaccination or testing status, but we are requesting your cooperation by either providing proof of vaccination, negative PCR test evidence or taking a POC test if requested, in an effort to ensure the safety of our residents and staff.

 - Staff who decline to participate in testing will not be permitted to have contact with residents and will be redeployed to other duties, if available.

-- Residents or their responsible party are required to consent to testing and must sign and return the consent form that was sent to them from their building Administrator.
+- Residents or their responsible party are required to consent to testing and must sign and return the consent form that was sent to them by their building Administrator.

-- Residents who decline testing, even if asymptomatic, will be placed on Transmission-Based Precautions for COVID-19 per the Centers for Disease Control (CDC) guidelines.
+- Residents who decline testing, if symptomatic, will be placed on Transmission-Based Precautions for COVID-19 per the Centers for Disease Control (CDC) guidelines.
 This means that the resident would not be able to participate in communal dining or programming.

-Visitors – Indoor and outdoor visitation is now permitted except as provided below.
+Indoor and outdoor visitation is permitted.
 The following protocols will be observed: